Welcome to read the case study on how UI design for PassFold app was created

 The customer liked the ideas of combinations but asked to try the other style of different direction, closer to the origami concept, to compare and decide.
 That is how the origami sketches were made, also trying different colors and forms of tickets.

 Even though this version was attractive and cute, the customer decided they wanted to have more flat and strict structure of the logo, so the designer continued the search developing the initial approach.
 It provided the concept of letter-and-ticket combination and finally gave the version which put all elements in the vertical combination featuring legible and clear capital letter but at the same time distinctly echoed with the ticket form.
 It worked successfully in different color combinations as well as in the clean stroke version.

 This time all the logo design process passed in one breath.
 It was full of discussions and remarkably fruitful cooperation of the customers and the designer in search of the optimal version.
-Also this case showed the importance of the tight connection between logo and the other elements of user interface as well as general concept of the product.
+Also, this case showed the importance of the tight connection between a logo and the other elements of the user interface as well as the general concept of the product.
 High attention to all the details provides the result which makes pleasant-looking and efficient design of the whole product.